Post Occupancy Evaluations

 • Identify short and long-term problems in the building and outline possible solutions.

-• Guide current building energy and utilization performance.
+• Guide current building energy efficiency and utilization performance.

 • Enhance space utilization and productivity based on feedback from building occupants.

-• Improve the staff’s ability to maintain a facility based on observation from operations and maintenance personnel.
+• Improve the staff’s ability to maintain the facility based on observation from operations and maintenance personnel.

 • Establish strategies, lessons learned, best practices, and processes for future construction projects of a similar nature.